SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-17-sdf-nutshell.md

 \end{aligned}
 $$

-We can also obtain a portfolio perspecitive via the Sharpe ratio bound.
-It tells us that investors can obtain the maximum Sharpe ratio portfolio only when it is perfectly correlated with the SDF.
-This is because the Sharpe ratio depends on the covariance between the asset return and the SDF, and the maximum Sharpe ratio is achieved when this covariance is maximized.
+We can also obtain a **portfolio perspecitive** via the Sharpe ratio bound.
+The powerful insight is that the maximum Sharpe ratio portfolios investors can obtain are perfectly correlated with the SDF.
+Hence it contains every bit of information in pricing as SDF does.

 $$
 \begin{aligned}